Registered Nurse Degree Apprenticeship (Adult, Child, Mental Health and Learning Disabilities) - BSc (Hons)

 The university-based elements of the first two years of your course are integrated, with all fields of nursing working together.
 In your final year, the theory you learn will be specific to your chosen field of nursing.
 You will study five modules each year.
 In year one, you will complete a year-long practice module which will prepare and support you to develop your confidence and competence in practice as you work towards independently leading and co-ordinating care.

 Your practice placements will be specific to your chosen field throughout the four years.
-To help you become a more rounded nurse, you will also have opportunities to learn across the four fields of nursing.
+However, to help you become a more rounded nurse, you will also have opportunities to learn across the four fields of nursing.
 Your placement learning experiences may be within community, hospital or home environment settings and at a location anywhere within the West Midlands and potentially into neighbouring counties.
 While on placement you will be supported, supervised and assessed by practice and academic staff to develop your knowledge and skills.

 We are constantly investing in our estate and are currently in the process of spending £340 million on new learning facilities.